tatjanakolhapure/gorgeous-online-shop/README.md

 shopping bag, buy products and view orders on their account, as also update their delivery address or other account details and get customer support contact information.

+The project was made from scratch following the guidance of the course material.
+Good help was also a book by Antonio Mele called Django By Example.
+In order to solve outstanding issues answers were found on Stack Overflow website.

 The project was made keeping in mind possible future functionality updates.

 ## Pages